ansys/pyaedt/doc/source/API/index.rst

                        student_version=False):
      circuit = Circuit()
      ...
-     # Any error here should be caught by Desktop.
+     # Any error here should be caught by the desktop app.
      ...
      d.release_desktop()